Illara Jothi: Production

 Anarkali-Salim drama appeared in a dance-song sequence in this film.
-Lyricist Kannadasan had claimed in his autobiography that M. Karunanidhi had plagiarised his script, when he (Kannadasan) was serving a jail sentence for his activism as a group leader for the Kallakudi demonstration.
+Kannadasan had claimed in his autobiography that M. Karunanidhi had plagiarised his script, when he (Kannadasan) was serving a jail sentence for his activism as a group leader for the Kallakudi demonstration.
 The song book, however, does not include Karunanidhi's name for his contribution.

 Soundtrack

 The music was composed by G. Ramanathan.
 Lyrics were by Kannadasan.